Lexden Primary School with Nursery and Enhanced Provision for Hearing Impaired Pupils

 SECTION 2B: Specialisms and Special Provision

 The school has an enhanced provision for Hearing Impaired children (ENPRO for HI).
 These children are based in their appropriate mainstream classes where they are supported at all times by specialist teaching assistants.
 They are also withdrawn as appropriate to work with the teachers of the deaf, other specialist staff and visiting professionals in order that they are included in the class at other times.

 Our hearing impaired children are included in all aspects of the life of the school.
 School staff are given Deaf Awareness training, and use radio aids in the classroom.
 They are encouraged to attend training to acquire British Sign Language skills.
 The classrooms are carpeted to reduce background noise and the listening of all children is enhanced by the provision of Sound Field Systems.
 A radio microphone is used in the hall.
 At assemblies, visiting theatre productions etc. there is always signed support for any hearing impaired children participating or watching.
 All children are exposed to deaf awareness and sign language from Nursery onwards enabling them to understand and communicate with their hearing impaired peers.

 The school also has a Nursery that takes hearing impaired children as soon as they are 3 years old and other children when they are rising 3 years and 6 months.
 The nursery teacher is experienced in identifying Early Years SEND, and liaises with the SENCo if any children need to be placed on the Special Educational Needs Register.
-Additionally she works closely with the Head of the UHI.

 SECTION 3: Identifying Special Educational Needs